material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-> NOTE: Make sure there are no white-space characters before primary and secondary text content.
+**Note: Make sure there are no white-space characters before primary and secondary text content.**

+### Three-line list

+Three-line list items contains a maximum of three lines of text.

+MDC Web does not currently support three-line lists.

+## Other Variants

 ### List Groups